 be publishing a new post every Thursday over the summer, so stay tuned

-and enjoy Roger's eighth post below!
+and enjoy Roger's final post below!
 Make sure to also check out

 Roger's latest solo album, Feedback, available on iTunes.